HackUnit/Election_Analysis/README.md

 ## Summary of the Audit

 By the Colorado Board of Elections request, a script was created to take voter data from 3 counties and tabulate criteria consisting of total number of votes cast, list the candidates with total votes received, that percentage, and finally determine the winner by popular vote.
+A further request was made to tabulate how many people voted in each county, that percentage, and the county with the largest turnout.

 For the election commissions benefit, this code can be reutilized in several other ways, since the code is set up in a way that the variables can be easily changed.
 Things like audits of specific Districts, or even being scaled up to a federal level is possibility with this code.
 Adding more conditions is a reality, since the framework is already established.
 There could even be more discussion on how this script could be used for any election, besides the two given examples.